 Every marriage involves compromises.
 There's a back and forth trading of new roles and responsibilities.
 There's also a halting process of learning just how your spouse makes it through each day, how they get by—and what sorts of challenges that poses for you (and vice versa, obviously).
-And in some cases, like mine, there's the requisite enrollment into a centuries-old ethno-nationalist movement.
+And in some cases, like mine, there's the requisite enrollment into a centuries-old nationalist/linguistic movement.

 Ha ha, but honestly, I'm lucky to be joining my Welsh wife and her relatives on their quest to sustain their linguistic tradition.
 As American poet Bob Holman points out in his recent PBS documentary, Language Matters, the Welsh linguistic identity has survived enormous political, cultural, and economic pressures and appears to be on a path to long-term health.
 Despite more than 500 years of uninterrupted political control and cultural pressure from their English neighbors (including an extended period when the British Empire was the world's dominant power), the Welsh have kept their language alive.